allisonkoh/helpful-code-stuff/README.md

 # Quarto

+## General resources

+- A Quarto tip a day by Mine Cetinkaya-Rundel: https://mine-cetinkaya-rundel.github.io/quarto-tip-a-day/

 ## Add in fontawesome icons

 The `quarto-ext/fontawesome` extension has to be installed with every new project (at least for now).
 Quick tutorial for this: https://www.youtube.com/watch?v=u8EOVOjX13Y